20 December 2016

 - There are no requirements in relation to offering documents and no requirement to lodge the offering document with the Commission.
 No conduct of business rules will be applied against the licensed manager.

 The development of the PIF follows closely on the heels of the launch of Guernsey’s Manager Led Product ("MLP"), a regime adopted in anticipation of the extension to Guernsey of the third country passport under the Alternative Investment Fund Managers Directive.
 The regulatory focus of the MLP regime is on the investment manager (the AIFM) rather than the fund and therefore mimics the regulation adopted by EU Member States, but is entirely "opt in", at the election of the Guernsey AIFM.

-The main points of MLP regulation are summarised here.
+The main points of MLP regulation.

 It is anticipated that there will be a huge demand for PIFs given the number of funds established in Guernsey which are essentially private.
 There have already been a number of enquiries by managers looking to establish PIFs, which means that the fund industry has every reason to be excited about this new product.